 Philipp Eberhard Hermann Kohlschreiber is a German professional tennis player.
 He was born on October 16, 1983 to father, Gerhard, and mother, Maria.
 His father used to operate a gas station, while his mother is a kindergarten teacher.
-Philipp began his tennis playing at a young age of four, and is currently coached by former ATP pro Michael Geserer.
+Philipp began his tennis playing at a young age of four.

 Philipp turned pro in 2001, but he has already been playing in big events for a few years already.
 Like in 1998, when he was still 14 years old, he played doubles in Oberstaufen Challenger.
 In 1999, at 15, he earned his first ATP point by reaching all the way to 2nd RD at Germany Futures event.
 By 2002, he debuted at the ATP Masters Series at Hamburg.
 He also represented Germany in the World Team Cup in the same year.